High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Methodology

-The FSE applies boundary-integrity separation on the previous prediction $P_{i+1} \in \mathbb{R}^{B \times 1 \times H \times W}$: an average-pooling operation is performed to get $P_{p_{i+1}}$, and the absolute difference yields a boundary map $B_i$, enhancing edge gradients.
-Mathematically, these operations are expressed as follows:
+The FSE applies boundary-integrity separation on the previous prediction $P_{i+1} \in \mathbb{R}^{B \times 1 \times H \times W}$: an average-pooling operation is performed to obtain $P_{p_{i+1}}$, and the absolute difference yields a boundary map $B_i$, enhancing edge gradients.
+These operations are expressed as follows:

-where the kernel size of the AvgPool is $(H/8, W/8)$ to adapt to inputs of different resolutions and $\tau$ is a small constant set to 0.1.
-The original prediction result $P_{i+1}$ is subtracted by the binary boundary response $B_i$ and then processed through ReLU thresholding to obtain the target integrity map $S_i$ after boundary suppression, which focuses on the feature representation of the continuous regions inside the target.
+where the kernel size of the AvgPool is $(H/8, W/8)$ to adapt to inputs of different resolutions, and $\tau$ is a small constant set to 0.1.
+The original prediction result $P_{i+1}$ is subtracted from the binary boundary response $B_i$ and then processed through ReLU to obtain the target integrity map $S_i$ after boundary suppression, which focuses on the feature representation of the continuous regions inside the target.

-The strategy uses a difference amplification mechanism to enhance boundary sensitivity and maintains the consistency of the internal structure through nonlinear suppression.
+The strategy employs a difference amplification mechanism to enhance boundary sensitivity and maintains the consistency of the internal structure through nonlinear suppression.
 The boundary response map $B_i$ is divided into 64 patches, corresponding to the patch-based input.
 After binarization selection, the boundary response score $Bd_i$ for each patch is obtained.
 A weighting mechanism is used to assign corresponding weights to each patch, selectively enhancing features in patches that contain target boundaries.
 Given a binary boundary map $ B_i \in \{0,1\}^{H \times W} $, it is divided into $ N = 64 $ non-overlapping patches:

 where $ B_i^n \in \{0,1\}^{\frac{H}{8} \times \frac{W}{8}} $ denotes the $ n $-th patch.